utlib/collections-uoft/docs/documentation/ingest-instructions.md

 4. Path to the directory where the images are stored (you must ensure image filenames match metadata spreadsheet filenames)
 5. Deadline for ingest to help ITS prioritize and schedule the work

-Consult with the Collections U of T team if you need to ingest OCR text for your image files.
+It is best to consult with the Collections U of T team if you need to ingest OCR text for your image files.
 Instructions for using transcription tools with Collections U of T IIIF manifests can also be found [here](https://utlib.github.io/collections-uoft/documentation/transcriptions-with-iiif).

 ## Collections U of T Deletion Policy
 _Last updated: March 19, 2026_